Martyr (band)

-Martyr was a Canadian death metal band from Trois-Rivières, Québec.
-Their musical style consisted of mostly progressive use of melodics and variations of thrash and death metal influences.
+Martyr is a Canadian death metal band from Trois-Rivières, Québec.
+Their musical style consists of mostly progressive use of melodics and variations of thrash and death metal influences.

 History

 Formed in 1994 by brothers Daniel (guitar, vocals) and François Mongrain (bass), along with Pier-Luc Lampron (guitar) and François Richard (drums), Martyr recorded a demo tape in September 1995 titled Ostrogoth.
 In September 1997, the drummer François Richard left the band being replaced by Patrice Hamelin, the full-length debut Hopeless Hopes was self-released in November that same year.

 Martyr independently released their second album, Warp Zone, in 2000.
 Lampron had left the band and was replaced on the guitar by Martin Carbonneau.

-In 2007 the band released an album, Feeding the Abscess.
-In 2008 the band released a video, Havoc in Quebec City.
+In 2006, the band released an album, Feeding the Abscess.
+In 2008, the band released a video, Havoc in Quebec City.

 Daniel Mongrain joined Voivod in 2008, under the nickname "Chewy".